Conehead Termites Nasutitermes corniger

 The conehead termite can remain undetected for years, as they refrain from building nests until their colony is strong and healthy.
 However, it is possible to find their tunnels without a nest.

 Conehead termites primarily cause structural damage, which can devastate a property if left unnoticed for too long.
-These pests will eat any wood they find, destroying structural lumbar, furniture, fence posts and more.
+These pests will eat any wood they find, destroying structural lumber, furniture, fence posts and more.
 Aside from household destruction, these termites can overwhelm trees and bushes, potentially killing them.
 If a conehead termite infestation is found, it is imperative to begin the removal process immediately due to the short amount of time it takes for these termites to destroy the structural support of homes or buildings, as well as their ability to quickly travel and spread above ground.

 Conehead termites are an extremely aggressive species known for causing widespread property damage in a short period of time.
 They feast on anything containing cellulose, meaning trees, shrubs, wooden furniture, and structural lumbar.
 If left unchecked, these destructive pests can spread and cause millions of dollars in damage.